 If they live in a cold, wet climate these conditions will come on faster for the suffering Rhus tox.
 Activity, warmth and dryness are the answer.

 That looks like about it; oh! except for a quick look in on Junior.
 He got out of the hot shower looking a lot calmer.
-Mum gave him his Rhus tox remedy and massaged his sore, stiff joints till he fell asleep.
-He is now resting soundly, but within that brain of his he is still dreaming of exerting himself (“Dreams: Exertion, physical“) which, I’m sure he will do again tomorrow!
-I hope mum got a large bottle of Rhus tox, as she’s going to need it!!
+He got his Rhus tox remedy and a massage.
+He is now resting soundly, but within that brain of his he is still dreaming of exerting himself (“Dreams: Exertion, physical“) which, I’m sure, he will do again tomorrow!